 a.
-Owned or leased by the Marijuana Establishment or the Marijuana Transporter;b.
-Properly registered, inspected, and insured in the Commonwealth (documentation of such status shall be maintained as records of the Marijuana Establishment or the d.
+Owned or leased by the Marijuana Establishment or the Marijuana Transporter; b.
+Properly registered, inspected, and insured in the Commonwealth (documentation of such status shall be maintained as records of the Marijuana Establishment or the Marijuana Transporter, and shall be made available to the Commission on request);

+c.
+Equipped with an alarm system approved by the Commission; and d.
 Equipped with functioning heating and air conditioning systems appropriate for maintaining correct temperatures for storage of Marijuana Products.